 Welcome to Dragonfly Class!

 Dear Dragonfly families – Hello!
-What a fast-paced couple of weeks it has been for us all, settling into our wonderful classroom and becoming the new Dragonflies for 2019-20.
+What a fast-paced few weeks it has been for us all, settling into our wonderful classroom and becoming the new Dragonflies for 2019-20.
 A HUGE thank you to all the Year 4 children who have been utterly amazing in directing everyone (even their new teacher) to the right part of the cupboard, or the right drawer this week!
 An equally HUGE well done to Year 3 for making that big transition from Caterpillar class and coming in class with an (almost) 100% beaming smiles record!
 Parents and carers, many thanks to you too, for being patient as I get used to the new school and new class.
 Thank you so much for my warm welcome and for your smart and well-organised children.
 Please do drop me any messages you feel are important and don’t wait for Parents’ Evening if you have a question.
 Ms KP 🙂

 Here are a couple of pictures of our beautiful classroom – we are so lucky to have such a light and inspiring room to do our work in.
 The children have already been creating luscious giant flowers for our ‘Rainforest’ topic themed vines, and they have drawn a host of tropical creatures currently crawling, slithering, clambering and flying about in our verdant displays.
 You may be able to spot our topic title above the board, ‘Planet S.O.S’; we will be thinking about the beauty and fragility of the planet with particular reference to the Amazonian Rainforest.